FX4BIZ/FX4BIZ-REST/README.md

     * Unless otherwise specified, methods are expected to return `200 OK` on success.
 * Codes in the 400-499 range indicate that the request was invalid or incorrect somehow (e.g. a required parameter was missing, a trade failed, etc.).
 For example:
     * `400 Bad Request` occurs if the JSON body is malformed.
 This includes syntax errors as well as when invalid or mutually-exclusive options are selected.
+    * `403  Forbidden` occurs if there is a problem with your authentication on the server.
     * `404 Not Found` occurs if the path specified does not exist, or does not support that method (for example, trying to POST to a URL that only serves GET requests)
 * Codes in the 500-599 range indicate that the server experienced a problem.
 This could be due to a network outage or a bug in the software somewhere.
 For example:
     * `500 Internal Server Error` occurs when the server does not catch an error.
 This is always a bug.
 If you can reproduce the error, file it at [our bug tracker in your FX4Biz platform](https://fx4bizplatform.com/login).